danielpdaniel/phase-2-lunchbox/README.md

 ## Sources and Contributions

+The site used [create-react-app](https://create-react-app.dev/docs/getting-started) to set up the initial starter code as well as [this json server template by lizbur10 on github](https://github.com/learn-co-curriculum/json-server-template) to set up the initial backend directory.

 The site uses [json-server](https://www.npmjs.com/package/json-server) and [Render](https://render.com/) to host its backend data, with its front end hosted on [Netlify](https://www.netlify.com/).

 This app was made for Flatiron School's Software Engineering Flex Program Phase 2.
 I've learned a lot this phase!
 Thank you!!